-Cairo, a modern metropolis surrounded by vast desert, is a buzzing city with amazing historic sights and culture.
-The 4,000 year old pyramids are just next door in Giza, and Coptic Cairo and the Citadel are impressive sights.
+Cairo, a modern metropolis surrounded by vast desert, is a buzzing city with amazing historic sites and culture.
+The 4,000-year-old pyramids are just next door in Giza, and Coptic Cairo and the Citadel are impressive sights.
 The mornings are quiet, and the city comes to life once the sun has set.
-Walking through the streets try to avoid the Grand Theft Auto like drivers.
-Watching locals drink shai (tea) and smoking sheesha while playing a serious game of backgammon is an experience.
+Walking around and exploring Cairo at night was my favorite thing to do.
+Exploring the city and crossing through the streets trying to avoid the Grand Theft Auto like drivers.
+Watching locals drink shai (tea) and smoking sheesha while playing a serious game of backgammon is an experience you won’t forget.

-Cairo is a large city with several sights spread around the city.
+Cairo is a large city with several sites spread around the city.
 To see Cairo, you will need a minimum of two jam-packed days.
 The pyramids are a must as well as the Citadel.
 The souq (Khal al Kalili) is best in the evening (it doesn’t open until noon), and both Islāmic Cairo and Coptic Cairo are neighborhoods that need lots of walking.
-With so many places in Cairo, we narrowed down the top things to do.
+With so many places to visit, we narrowed down the top things to do in Cairo.

 Top 10 Things to do in Cairo